 Here’s an example: consider a venue with one large Basketball Court.
 The Basketball Court can be physically split into two halves: Badminton Court 1 and Badminton Court 2.
 If Badminton Court 1 is booked, the Basketball court will not be bookable for the same time, but Badminton Court 2 still will be bookable.
 To achieve this relationship, add one connection "From Badminton Court 1 to Basketball Court" and another connection "From Badminton Court 2 to Basketball Court".

 As you add connections, keep in mind that they can be chained.
 For example, if you tell us that 1 depends on 2, and you also tell us that 2 depends on 3, then this implies that 1 depends on 3.
 As shown in the screenshot above, the Skedda interface will explain exactly what your configured connections mean in practice.

-For bookings of the unavailable type (which is an option in the booking window within the Owner / Admin view), Skedda intentionally ignores all these rules so that you can make individual spaces unavailable irrespective of dependency relationships.
+For bookings of the unavailable type (which is an option that Owners and Admins see when making a booking), Skedda intentionally ignores all these rules so that you can make individual spaces unavailable irrespective of dependency relationships.